Your Mid Career Advancement Services

 This is our most comprehensive counselor-guided service.
 It combines our extensive Career Assessment Service (two weeks) with eight additional weeks of job search coaching.
 Includes a Job Search Handbook with 14 audio instructional CDs which cover resume preparation, interview preparation, development of employer contact list, setting appointments, negotiating offers and more.
 Our specialty is coaching you to find positions where a person has no prior experience by finding the hidden jobs which are filled before they are ever listed.
 All best matches are numerically coded so as to link up with websites which list employers in your local area.read more

 This budget priced service is ideal for finding your interests, values and natural talents then matches them against 60,000 career options.
 You save the cost of a professional counselor.
 The key feature is our IDAK Career Match which evaluates your interests, values and natural talents and matches them to 60,000 career options, selecting the ten which fit you best.
-Two audio CDs substitute for a counselor’s individual guidance.
+A Flash Drive provides audio instruction which substitutes for a counselor’s individual guidance.
 All best matches are numerically coded so as to link up with websites which list employers in your local area.read more

 We have saved over 30 podcasts in a radio talk show format (see Website Home Page Tab Resources-Free) which cover most every aspect of job hunting, interviewing and resume preparation.
 This is more than the advice you get elsewhere about applying for jobs as it features the strategy of finding the hidden jobs which are filled before they ever get posted.read more